Birchwood railway station

 The station is operated by Northern Trains and is on the southern route of the Liverpool–Manchester Line.
-It is staffed full-time (between 0610 and 2345 Mondays–Saturdays and 0825 and 2320 Sundays).
+It is staffed full-time (between 06:10 and 23:45 Mondays–Saturdays and 08:25 and 23:20 on Sundays).

 Facilities

-There is sheltered seating on both platforms with a ticket office with seating on the Manchester-bound platform.
+There is sheltered seating on both platforms, with a ticket office with seating on the Manchester-bound platform.
 A footbridge connects the two platforms.
 Outside the station there is a bus stop and the station is close to the Birchwood shopping mall.

 The ticket office is open until 22:00, though it does occasionally close during the day whilst staff carry out other duties.
 During the daytime there are three staff members on the station (station clerk, kiosk and a cleaner), and two of an evening (station clerk and a security guard).
-When the ticket office is closed there are 2 ticket machines in the station building on platform 1 and 1 in the waiting room on platform 2.
+When the ticket office is closed there are two ticket machines in the station building on platform 1 and one in the waiting room on platform 2.
 Train running information is provided by automated announcements, digital information screens and timetable posters.
 Step-free access is available via lifts on both platforms (commissioned in the autumn of 2014).

 Services

-The station sees a general frequency of three to four trains per hour, per direction.
+The station sees a general frequency of three to four trains per hour in each direction.
 As of December 2022, services are provided by Northern Trains and TransPennine Express, with limited East Midlands Railway calls at certain points of the day.